Why not start with Part 1?

 Sarah Lawrence College is a perfect case in point.
 The widely respected private liberal arts school moved to a test-blind policy starting in the early 2000s.
 Over the following decade, Sarah Lawrence continued to enjoy tremendous regard for its academic standards, the individualized attention afforded its students, and the general quality of life on its Westchester, NY campus.

-None of these virtues was sufficient to earn it a spot on U.S. News and World Report’s rankings.
+None of these virtues was sufficient to earn it a spot on U.S. News & World Report’s rankings.
 After nearly a decade, Sarah Lawrence resolved that resistance was futile.
 In 2013, the school relented and transformed into a test-optional campus.
 The following year saw its immediate return to the rankings.

 College officials admitted that it was strategically unwise to disown the recognition that naturally accompanies its typically admirable spot on any number of college ranking lists.
 Whatever the school’s philosophical position on standardized tests, the very real competition for applicants and reputation in the higher ed sector makes little space for philosophically-informed business practices.